Jolisen/urban-traffic-ST-KG-code/README.md

 - **`temporal mode and group.ipynb`**
   Divides the **April 2015 traffic data** into **three temporal modes**, each consisting of **five time groups**, and computes the **average vehicle speed of all grid cells** within each time group to characterize temporal congestion patterns.
+  - `congestion_level.xlsx`: This file provides an explicit mapping between the batch index used in the model and the corresponding real-world time intervals.

 - **`ST transitions plot.ipynb`**
   Maps the **average vehicle speed** in each time group to the corresponding **congestion level**, and generates the required **spatiotemporal transition visualizations** of urban traffic congestion.
+  - `congestion_level.xlsx`: This file statistically summarizes the number of grid cells under different congestion levels across different temporal modes.

 ---
 ### Step 4. traffic Flow Speed Prediction at the Regional Scale Folder